 Nomura, Sparx to form company to invest in unlisted firms

-[TOKYO] Nomura Holdings is teaming up with Japanese asset manager Sparx Group Co to form a company that will invest in unlisted companies.
+NOMURA Holdings Inc is teaming up with Japanese asset manager Sparx Group Co to form a company that will invest in unlisted companies.

 The move is part of Nomura's efforts to do more business in private markets, where it sees potential for growth.
 It will also give individuals more opportunities to invest in unlisted firms, Nomura said in a statement on Thursday.